-If mirrors are used, the difference between the angle of incidence from the active transceiver to the mirror and from the mirror to the mirror assembly must be between 45° and 120°.
-If placed at a sharper angle, an object in the light screen may deflect beam(s) to the mirror assembly, preventing the object from being detected, also know as false proxing.
+If mirrors are used, the difference between the angle of incidence from the emitter to the mirror and from the mirror to the receiver must be between 45° and 120° (see "Using SGS sensors in a retroreflective mode" on page 29).
+If placed at a sharper angle, an object in the light screen may deflect beam(s) to the receiver, preventing the object from being detected, also know as false proxing.
 Angles greater than 120° result in difficult alignment and possible optical short circuits.

-- · Avoid Retroreflective Installation - Sensing may be unreliable in this configuration and could result in a serious injury or death. - Do not install active transceivers and mirror assemblies in retroreflective mode, with less than a 45° angle of incidence, as shown.
+- Retroreflective Mode Installation - Failure to follow these instructions may create unreliable sensing and may result in serious injury or death. - Do not install emitters and receivers in retroreflective mode with less than a 45° angle of incidence.
+Install emitters and receivers at an appropriate angle.